Assertion: An offer can be made by an act or omission of the offeror

 Reason: There cannot be universal criminal liability in all circumstances

-Assertion: X and Y independently kill Z, strike him with iron rods on his head.
+Assertion: X and Y independently entertained the idea to kill Z, strike him with iron rods on his head.
 Z dies as a result of the injuries.
 Both X and Y are guilty of murder under section 302/34 IPC

 Reason: when a criminal act is done by several persons in furtherance of common intention of all, each one of them is liable as if it was done by him alone